alhaji-aki/invoicing-app-nest-js/README.md

 ### Features

+1. Login

+[ ] User should be able to reset their password using the forgot password route

-[ ] A user should be able to login, reset password, change password, update profile
+[ ] A user should be able to view their profile, change their password and update their profile

 [ ] A user can have companies that sends invoices and ones that receive invoices.